 Answer: Leaving the scene of an accident, even a minor one, carries consequences under the law.
 Your first instinct was right.
 It’s always a good idea in such situations to leave a note giving your contact information after you’ve caused damage to another car where the owner is not around.
 In fact, there are laws requiring us all to stop after an accident, even if damage is minor and even if it’s only property damage and no injuries are involved.

 Think about it.
-Pretty much anywhere you go security cameras are everywhere.
-Most malls, strip malls, commercial parking lots, gas stations and other businesses have security cameras constantly monitoring the area.
-Many security cameras even have gun detection system to deter gun violence.
+Security cameras watch us all pretty much anywhere we go now.
+They lurk in the shadows of malls, standalone stores, commercial parking lots, gas stations and other businesses, constantly monitoring activities.
+Security cameras are vital for not only hit and run incidents but for at home for added safety.
+You can find the best deals on discounted security cameras at Paydaydeals, with wireless ones available.
 So if you hit another vehicle and leave the owner can always go to the owners or managers of the lot and request the video.

 Oh, the video isn’t good enough to show my license plate, you might be thinking.
 That may have been true at one time with grainy black and white early security cameras.
 But more and more, such cameras include kicked up technology and can in fact detect plates.
 It may or may not be true in your case but the point is the owner of the vehicle that was hit has a right to know who caused the damage.
 Besides, how do you know another person was not sitting in a nearby car and saw the incident?

 What are the penalties for leaving the scene of an accident?

 Generally speaking the law requires giving one’s name, address, and the registration of the motor vehicle.
-Everything I’ve said above is generally true everywhere but let’s briefly low at the laws in the two states in which I practice.
+Let’s briefly look at the laws in the two states in which I practice.

 Hit & Run Accidents: Massachusetts